UtilTap

 The tool splits text on sentence-ending punctuation marks (periods, exclamation marks, and question marks).
 Abbreviations like "Dr." or "U.S." may occasionally cause a split, but the count is accurate for standard prose.

-Most readability guides recommend an average of 15–20 words per sentence for clear, readable writing.
-Sentences consistently over 25 words can be harder to follow.
+Most readability guides recommend an average of 15–20 words per sentence for clear, readable writing aimed at general audiences.
+Sentences consistently over 25 words become harder to follow, while a steady mix of short, medium, and long sentences keeps prose dynamic without sacrificing clarity.
+Aim for variety, not uniformity.

 The tool uses the Flesch-Kincaid Grade Level formula, which considers average sentence length and average syllables per word.
 The result maps to a U.S. school grade level — for example, grade 8 means an average 8th grader can understand the text.